 And if you aren’t sure if you want to go for the texture or not, here is a comparison of two canvases.
 One that has already been textured and one that hasn’t.

 I made these canvases to fit in a particular spot so I used 11 x 14 poster prints and 9 x 12 canvases.
 I can’t wait to make a really huge canvas using this method.
 And if you are really looking to get some bang for your buck, you can save by reusing the canvas from an old painting you no longer want (like I did on my first failed attempt at this).
 And be sure to look for deals on your poster prints – online photo printing stores often run sales up to 50% off.
-I’ve actually gotten all of my poster prints from the Walgreens photo lab and had great results.
+I’ve gotten all of my poster prints from the Walgreens photo lab and had great results.

 I am so excited I was able to turn my failure into a resounding success!
-So who is ready to give this a try?
-Be sure to check out my failure too for lots of tips on what not to do and this update for answers to frequently asked questions and more tips for making your own DIY photo canvas.
+If you are thinking about giving this a try, be sure to check out my failure too for lots of tips on what not to do and this update for answers to frequently asked questions and more tips for making your own DIY photo canvas.